 - 1 tsp Spanish smoked paprika, or to taste

-- 2 lbs Yukon gold potatoes, thinly sliced, preferably with a mandolin
+- 2 lbs (900 g) Yukon gold potatoes, thinly sliced (preferably with a mandolin)

 - 6 garlic cloves, finely minced

-- 1/4 cup cilantro (coriander leaves) or flat-leaf (Italian) parsley, finely minced
+- 1/4 cup cilantro (coriander leaves) or flat-leaf parsley, finely minced

 Preparation:

-Place desalted codfish pieces in a saucepan.
-Cover with water.
-Add a bay leaf and 4-5 peppercorns.
-Bring to a boil.
-Reduce the heat to a simmer and cook cod for about 15-20 minutes or until the fish starts flaking.
-Let codfish cool in the water for about 5-10 minutes.
-Remove skin, if any, and check for bones.
+Cook the cod.
+Place desalted codfish pieces in a saucepan and cover with cold water.
+Add the bay leaf and peppercorns.
+Bring to a boil, then reduce heat and simmer for 15–20 minutes, or until the fish begins to flake.
+Let it cool in the water for 5–10 minutes.
+Remove any skin and check for bones.
+Shred the flesh roughly into a bowl and season with freshly ground pepper and smoked paprika.
+Taste for salt.

-While the codfish is cooking, add 2 tablespoons of olive oil to a saucepan and heat it over medium heat.
-Add the sliced onions and cook it until nicely golden and a bit caramelized about 10-15 minutes.
-Add the garlic and cook it 2 minutes longer.
 Set aside.

+Caramelize the onions.
+Heat 2 tablespoons of olive oil in a saucepan over medium heat.
+Add the sliced onions and cook, stirring occasionally, until nicely golden and slightly caramelized, about 10–15 minutes.
+Add the garlic and cook 2 minutes more.
+Taste for seasoning and set aside.

-Preheat oven at 350° F/175° C. Pat potato slices well with paper towels.
-In a large saucepan heat vegetable oil as needed over medium-high heat.
-Fry potatoes slices until they begin to brown on the edges, golden and crisp on both sides.
-Transfer them to a baking sheet lined with paper towels to drain.
-Keep them warm while you fry the rest of the potatoes.
+Fry the potatoes.
+Pat the potato slices dry with paper towels.
+In a large skillet, heat enough olive oil to shallow-fry over medium-high heat.
+Fry the potato slices in batches until the edges begin to brown and both sides are golden and crisp.
+Transfer to a baking sheet lined with paper towels to drain.
+Keep warm while you fry the remaining potato slices.